-New For 2014 - Club Tax Printer Has Been Enhanced With Even More Features
+Our Club Tax Printer Software Has Been Enhanced With These Great Features

-- Now supports large clubs (having assets greater than $600,000) with additional forms required.
+- Supports large clubs (having assets greater than $600,000) with additional forms required.

-- New workflow saves user-entered cost basis details from 1090 for sold securities from session to session.
+- Workflow saves user-entered cost basis details from 1090 for sold securities from session to session.

-- New single-screen questionnaire replaces old step-by-step wizard with streamlined interface that saves details from session to session.
+- Single-screen questionnaire replaces old step-by-step wizard with streamlined interface that saves details from session to session.

-- New worksheet aids in preparing constructive ownership form for family clubs.
+- Worksheet aids in preparing constructive ownership form for family clubs.

 Plus all the great standard features that makes ICLUB Tax Printer the #1 tax preparation software for investment clubs: